 SOLAS and The Public Sector Equality and Human Rights Duty

 The Public Sector Equality and Human Rights Duty places equality and human rights at the heart of how public bodies carry out their functions, with the potential to positively transform how public bodies engage and interact with their own staff and the wider public.
+It encompasses two interconnected Duties: the overarching Duty and the strategic Duty.

-• Report: Public Sector organisations will report each year on developments and achievements made to address and progress the implementation of the Duty.
+• Report: report each year on developments and achievements in the implementation of the Duty and in addressing equality and human rights issues.

 As a result of our commitment to work towards implementing the Duty, SOLAS have published an Implementation Plan and Action Plan which can be found below.